Assassination attempts on Vladimir Lenin: January 1918

 On January 1, 1918, the first unsuccessful attempt on Lenin's life took place in Petrograd, in which Friedrich Platten was slightly hit by a bullet.
 According to one of the versions of the All-Russian Extraordinary Commission (Cheka), Dmitry Shakhovskoy was the organizer of the assassination attempt on January 1, 1918.
 A few years later, while in exile, Prince Dmitry Shakhovskoy announced that he was the organizer of the assassination attempt and allocated five hundred thousand rubles for this purpose.
-Researcher Richard Pipes also pointed out that one of the former ministers of the Provisional Government, constitutional democrat Nikolai Nekrasov, who immediately after the assassination attempt, changing his last name to Golgofsky, left for Ufa, and then to Kazan, was involved in this attempt.
+Researcher Richard Pipes also pointed out that one of the former ministers of the Provisional Government, constitutional democrat Nikolai Nekrasov, who, immediately after the assassination attempt, changed his last name to Golgofsky, left for Ufa, and then to Kazan, was involved in this attempt.
 In March 1921, he was arrested, sent to Moscow, and in May, after a meeting with Vladimir Lenin, was released.

 In mid–January, the second attempt on Lenin's life was thwarted in Petrograd: the soldier Spiridonov came to see Mikhail Bonch–Bruevich, declaring that he was participating in the conspiracy of the "Union of Saint George's Cavaliers" and was ordered to eliminate Lenin.
 On the night of January 22, the All–Russian Extraordinary Commission arrested the conspirators at 14 Zakharyevskaya Street, in the apartment of "citizen Salova", but then they are all sent to the front at their personal request.
 At least two of the conspirators, Zinkevich and Nekrasov, subsequently joined the "white" armies.